Small group tour of Ancient Turkey

 Ankara was the headquarters of Kemal Ataturk’s Turkish nationalist movement, which sought to wrest control of Anatolia from the victorious Allies after the First World War.
 After the Turkish War of Independence, Ankara replaced Constantinople as the capital of the new Republic of Turkey.
 The city is divided between old and new sections.
 The old ancient city section features many Byzantine, Roman and Ottoman buildings.

 Day 6: Ankara

 Accommodation: Holiday Inn Ankara or similar

-Today’s itinerary is for a full day escorted tour to Boğazkale, the ancient civilization capital of Hittite Empire and named Hattusas.
+Today we drive to Bogazkale, the ancient civilization capital of Hittite Empire and named Hattusas.
 The settlement dates back over 6000 years.
 The Hittites established their empire in Anatolia around 1600 BC.
 They constructed huge fortifications around Hattusa, and our first stop is at the Lion’s Gate, one of only six passages into the ancient city.
 The gate gets its name from the two lions on either side of it, carved out of huge blocks of stone, and intended to scare away evil spirits from the city.

-Our next stop is at the Tunnel King’s Gate, or ‘gate in the ground’, a 70 metre long passageway underneath the city walls, which we can walk through.
+We climb up to the Tunnel King’s Gate, or ‘gate in the ground’, a 70 metre long passageway underneath the city walls, which we can walk through.
 We then visit the Citadel, which served as the seat of the Hittite kings.
 Situated at the highest point of the ancient city, it offers stunning views of the surrounding landscape.
 Finally, we visit the Grand Temple.
 Built in the 14th century BC, the temple stood as a dedication to the Hittite gods, and only rulers and priests were granted entry.

 We drive back late afternoon, arriving back at the hotel in time for dinner.